Pentose

 In chemistry, a pentose is a monosaccharide (simple sugar) with five carbon atoms.
 The chemical formula of many pentoses is C_{5}H_{10}O_{5}, and their molecular weight is 150.13 g/mol.

 Pentoses are very important in biochemistry.
 Ribose is a constituent of RNA, and the related molecule, deoxyribose, is a constituent of DNA.
-Phosphorylated pentoses are important products of the pentose phosphate pathway, most importantly ribose 5-phosphate (R5P), which is used in the synthesis of nucleotides and nucleic acids, and erythrose 4-phosphate (E4P), which is used in the synthesis of aromatic amino acids.
+Phosphorylated pentoses are important products of the pentose phosphate pathway, most importantly ribose 5-phosphate (R5P), which is used in the synthesis of nucleotides and nucleic acids.